FACK1/Sporto-.-/README.md

 # Sporto
-Sprto is an app using API from The Sports DB to allow users to search about some Iformation about Players and Teams Football .
+Sprto is an app using API from Sports DB allowing users to search about their fav footbal players and Teams.

 # Site Link : https://fack1.github.io/Sporto-.-/html/index.html

 # User journey :
-In Our App You can find Information about Your fav players and your fav team players :
+In Our App You can find info about Your fav players or team :
   - In Our Basic page we Have tow card
       - Search about player : if you click on this card you will go in a section in out page , by this page you will find a search box , enter your player name then will see info about him .